sigasi/sigasi_insights/content/vscode/faq.md

 VS Code supports user-defined code snippets as explained [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
 To add snippets yourself, follow the steps below.

-The Sigasi extension currently contains only two snippets: one for `entity` and one for `module`.

 * Open the _Command Palette_ (**Ctrl+Shift+P**) and type **Snippets**
 * Select **Snippets: Configure User Snippets**
 * Type **vhdl** or **systemverilog** to open the corresponding _JSON_ file where you can add your snippet like the examples below.